Our Sustainability Model

 Why we keep a radically open sliding scale ($0 to $250)

-Our take on a Buddhist approach to generosity is fundamentally anti-capitalist.
-It resists putting a price on everything, asking "what is this worth?" and re-enforcing transactional ways of relating.
+Our take on a Buddhist approach to generosity is a challenge to mainstream culture.
+It resists putting a price on everything, asking "what is this worth?," which re-enforces transactional ways of relating.
 We think instead of mutual support: a system where we are all giving — of our time, or our resources — and helping one another in that.

-The point is to give freely and joyfully, while taking responsibility together for sustaining ourselves and these practices for the benefit of all.
-By having a radically open sliding scale (from $0 to $250), with no barrier to entry, we are trying to introduce a modicum of justice within the larger structural inequities of our world.
+The point is to give freely and joyfully, while taking responsibility together for sustaining ourselves and the community for the benefit of all.
+By having a radically open sliding scale (from $0 to $250), with no barrier to entry, we are also trying to introduce a modicum of justice within the larger structural inequities of our world.
 We are in this ocean together, but not all in the same boat.
+A sliding scale accounts for that.

 Everything we do is freely offered on the basis of mutual generosity.
-All members have access to everything, regardless of their level of monthly support.
 No one is turned away for lack of funds.
-We call this “mutual” because teachers are also giving — of their time and skills, and they are taking a leap of faith that support will be there.
+We call this “mutual generosity” because teachers are also giving — of their time and skills, and they are taking a leap of faith that support will be there, even if some members are not in a position to contribute financially.

 People are invited to freely choose their level of contribution.
-We encourage everyone to consider their financial circumstances and remind them that in contributing, they are supporting all the work that goes into keeping S2M going and freely accessible.
+We encourage everyone to consider their financial circumstances.
+In contributing, they are supporting all the work that goes into keeping S2M going and freely accessible.

 Gift Economics and Transparent Generosity

-That sounds nice, and it is certainly in line with traditional Buddhist models of monastic/lay mutual support in Asia.
+That all sounds nice, and it is certainly in line with traditional Buddhist ideas of monastic/lay mutual support in Asia.
 For some people it works well.
-For others, it can be confusing, and even create a kind of decision stress.
+For others, it can be confusing, vague, and even create decision stress.

-In attempting to address these tensions between spiritual ideals, material needs and cultural expectations of transparency, we have been been inspired by colleagues in the Buddhist Geeks community, namely the meditation teacher Vincent Horn (see a blog post of his here).
-We are trying out what they call Transparent Generosity.
-In essence, it is an effort to both honor Buddhist ideals and be pragmatic.
+In attempting to address tensions between spiritual ideals, material needs and expectations of transparency, we have been been inspired by colleagues in the Buddhist Geeks community, namely the meditation teacher Vincent Horn (see a blog post of his here).
+We are trying out what this community called Transparent Generosity.
+In essence, it is an effort to both honor Buddhist ideals and to be pragmatic.

 Our Goals